build3/MathNetServer/README.md

 Once MySQL is setup, be sure to start the MySQL server. **Your MySQL server needs to be at least version 5.6.**

-Next, you'll want to clone this repository `git clone https://bitbucket.org/psalessi/nsf-physics-7-communication-project.git` and move into this new directory.
+Next, you'll want to clone this repository `git clone https://bitbucket.org/psalessi/nsf-physics-7-communication-project.git`

+Move into this new directory.

 From there, you'll need to create a `secrets.js` file.
 The format should be the following but filled in with your database credentials: